Cartmel Priory: Dissolution

 The priory was surrendered by its then community of ten canons at the Dissolution of the Monasteries in 1536.
-An effect of the rebellious Pilgrimage of Grace was that the community was reinstated, one of perhaps 16 such cases.
-The prior, Richard Preston, had not thrown in his lot with resistance, but had fled to the Crown forces under Edward Stanley, 3rd Earl of Derby.
+During the Pilgrimage of Grace rebellion, the community was reinstated, one of perhaps 16 such cases.
+The prior, Richard Preston, did not support the rising, but fled to the Crown forces under Edward Stanley, 3rd Earl of Derby.
 He was to secure a parochial living to supplement his Crown pension.
 Others had a different fate.
 With the failure of the rising, as in other similar cases there came a brutal end for some, the subprior and several of the canons being hanged, along with ten villagers who had supported them.

 The priory's ancient responsibility for providing a Guide over Cartmel Sands was transferred to the Duchy of Lancaster.
 Thomas Hogeson was appointed by the Duchy as the first official guide to the sands on 29 January 1548.

 Parish Church

 The Dissolution commissioners had instructions to "pull down to the ground all the walls of the churches, stepulls, cloysters, fraterys, dorters, chapter howsys" and all the rest.
 The materials were then to be sold for the profit of the Crown.
 These habitual procedures would have meant Cartmel Priory's church being demolished along with the rest of its buildings.
 However, in this case the founder William Marshal had given an altar within the church to the village, and provided a priest along with it.
 The villagers petitioned to be allowed to keep the church as it was their only place of worship, and this was granted.